Taisiya-Yureneva-Tel-Ran-study/node-intro/README.md

 # Node.js intro

-## HW #2 backend
+## HW #4 backend

-### File parser
+### Streaming random numbers
+RandomNumberStram takes parameters and streams random numbers to the listener.

-File paths are defined in config.
+Parameters can be defined in a config.

-Initial file is read using readFile, then parsed to separate code from comments.

-Code is written to codeFile and comments - to commentsFile.
+The default values are:
+    "count": "7",
+    "min": "1",
+    "max": "49",
+    "unique": false